kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 the implementation, try to run `cargo clean` and rerun the tests.

 It seems like there's some bug where if a test failed at first, the subsequent tests will continue to fail.
-Personally, I faced it in my machine but it could be just me.
+Personally, I faced it in my machine, but it could be just me.

 {{% /callout %}}